jaks97/Steam-Keys-Storage/README.md

 ---

-Then you have the option to ecrypt your data with a password.
+Then you have the option to ecrypt your data with a password:

 ![](https://i.imgur.com/KCzHpvW.png)